The Islamic Emirate and its System: Women's education and career

 The book states that education of women is not haram, but that the curriculum must be compliant with Sharia to prevent moral corruption.
 It explains that women must be home-schooled by family members in subjects and pursue careers that they are deemed appropriate for them.
 This includes anything in the domestic sphere such as child rearing, elderly care, embroidery, or home sciences among others.

 The book continues adding that women should work in careers they are most suited for which include medicine (treating other women) and teaching (only girls).
 It states that women must be fully covered in the hijab, and should not pursue careers or education where they will be alone longer than three days.
 The book states women cannot hold senior leadership positions.
 It adds that women should not travel long distances without a mahram, and that the should not unnecessarily leave their residence.

 Role in the Islamic Movement of Taliban

 The book is claimed to be a manifesto giving a political grounding for the Taliban's policies and governance, but there is dispute if the book is reflective of the entire Islamic Movement of Taliban.
 The book was written by Chief Justice Abdul Hakim Ishaqzai, and peer reviewed by Taliban leader Haibatullah Akhundzada.
-However both are reportedly part of a small clerical faction of Islamic fundamentalists while the Taliban is deeply factionalized between geographical and policy lines.